 She and her husband, John Ivanko, run a B&B ecofarm in Wisconsin, and co-authored the most popular book for the cottage food industry: Homemade for Sale.

 Lisa is a national speaker, runs a podcast, and was one of three plaintiffs in the lawsuit that gave Wisconsin bakers their freedom to sell.
 Most recently, she spearheaded a new project to help farmers make the most of their produce by selling it as cottage foods.

 Lisa talks about living off the land, moving away from the corporate life-style, creatively packaging products, diversifying income streams, advocating for your laws, and everything in between.

 Prior to 2013, Mississippi only allowed sales of homemade food at farmers markets, but they passed a new cottage food bill (SB 2553) that year to allow in-person sales at other venues as well.
-However, individuals can now sell only $20,000 of homemade food per year.
+However, individuals can now sell only $35,000 of homemade food per year.
 Fortunately, many types of food products are allowed, and it’s very… [read more]

 South Dakota has fairly flexible laws, but processors that want to sell directly out of their home must follow different rules.
 The laws, which were established in 2010, allow the processor to sell their goods in-person at markets and events.
-They allow most baked goods, as well as candies and most canned goods.
-Each product […]
+They allow most baked goods, as well as candies and many canned goods.
+Canned goods… [read more]